James H. Davis, III

 Jordan M. Fields

 Jordan Fields is a native of Maplewood and attended the township’s public schools, graduating from Columbia High School in 2016.
 She was a two-sport athlete in high school, earning varsity letters throughout her four years as the starting point guard on the girls’ basketball team and member of the nationally recognized girls’ track team.
 Jordan finished her career in basketball tying the school’s 3-points record.
 In track, she was one of the top horizontal jumpers in the nation, earning First Team All-State honors, in addition to All-Group and All-County designations, in the triple-jump.
 She was one of the founders of the Black Student Union at Columbia High School and the lead complainant in a landmark federal civil rights complaint filed by the ACLU and UCLA Civil Rights Project targeting discriminatory practices in the school district.
-After tendering multiple scholarship offers, Jordan enrolled in the University of Pittsburgh.
+Jordan is an alumna of the University of Pittsburgh, the 'Senior of the Year' for the Class of 2020 and a member of Delta Sigma Theta Sorority, Inc. She will enroll in the PITT School of Law in the fall of 2021.

 Tracey Jarmon-Woods was born in the state of Delaware and is the owner of the small business Modern Sky Art & Sound.
 As an artist, Jarmon – Woods hand designs and creates wall art reflective of social discourse which are featured in Art Galleries around New Jersey and are sold in local community fairs.
 Jarmon-Woods is the lead singer of the band called Trace that performs at numerous local venues.
 She also renders live performances at several facilities and hospitals for patients with dementia, the elderly and veterans with a diverse list of songs from the 30's to the 70's.